AlliyahMunir/cs100-project-/README.md

 A lot of the testing was trial and error through a main source file.
 Making many minor changes at a time, running the program and seeing if the results match the expected results.
 I also created a testing file where all the unit tests were place in the file and tested.
  ## Resources
 Many of the resources I used were previous labs and slides provided from the professor.
+Google docs to create diagrams.
+Snipping tool to create screenshots.